Balamku is a small Mayan archaeological site located in the Mexican state of Campeche.

 Structure D5-11 is located in the South Group, on the south side of Plaza A. It dates as far back as the Late Preclassic and is one of the earliest known buildings at Balamku.

 This is an overnight visit if you are traveling from the Riviera Maya.
-Tulum is 390km (210 miles) to the site, Playa del Carmen is 450 km (240 miles) from Balamkú.
-In the Costa Maya Bacalar is 175 km (95 miles), Mahahual is 270 km (170 miles) from the Balamkú site.
+Tulum is 390km from the site, Playa del Carmen is 450 km from Balamkú.
+In the Costa Maya, Bacalar is 175 km, and Mahahual is 270 km from the Balamkú site.

-There is also bus from small town Escarcega (1,5 hours) or from Chetumal (around 3 hours).
+There is also a bus from small-town Escarcega (1,5 hours) or from Chetumal (around 3 hours).

 Also is possible to reserve a tour with transfer from Campeche or Chetumal local agencies.